The Royal Oak Photo

 We will try to pin down the exact date of the event at the conclusion of this paper.

-We will now identify as many of the figures as possible.
+We will now identify as many of the figures as possible and expand briefly on the history of the identified families.
 Many of the identifiable people are still within living memory.
 However, for obvious reasons, none of the children in the photo were known as children by any person living in the present day.

 This creates a few difficulties that we will try to unentangle as we go along, using as guidance information about the extended Hopley family, information about the Royal Oak's neighbours and information about dates of birth, much of which we can glean from the 1911 census.